88markus88/KGF-Reader/README.md

 # KGf-Reader
-MQTT and ve.direct Bridge vor JuncTek KGF-110 (and compatible) battery monitor
+MQTT and ve.direct Bridge for JuncTek KGF-110 (and compatible) battery monitor